 About S Pass

 The S Pass permits mid-level skilled staff of all nationalities with relevant qualifications and work experience to work in Singapore.
-An S Pass lasts for 2 years and will need to be renewed upon expiry.
+The qualifying salaries and levies for S Pass holders have been raised in recent years to improve the quality of S Pass holders to the top one-third of our local Associate Professionals and Technicians (APTs).

 The S Pass application must be done by an employer or appointed employment agent on behalf of the applicant.
 If the pass holder changes jobs, the new employer has to apply for a new pass.